 - The BDM45A is your copy, and is a legal document that proves you are married – and can legally use your spouse’s name (or a combination of your names).
 Your celebrant will leave this with either you or someone you have designated to safely look after it for you.

-- The BDM45 is emailed by scan or photo to BDM office by your celebrant so that your marriage is legally registered in New Zealand.
+- The BDM45 is emailed by scan or photo to the Wellington BDM office by your celebrant so that your marriage is legally registered in New Zealand.

 Step 5 – Receiving Your Marriage Certificate